 Our website address is https://oilwomanmagazine.com.

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

 If you request a password reset, your IP address may be included in the reset email.

-How long we retain your dataIf you leave a comment, the comment and its metadata are retained indefinitely.
-This is so we can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.
 For users that register on our website (if any), we also store the personal information they provide in their user profile.
 All users can see, edit, or delete their personal information at any time (except they cannot change their username).
 Website administrators can also see and edit that information.

 If you have an account on this site, or have left comments, you can request to receive an exported file of the personal data we hold about you, including any data you have provided to us.
 You can also request that we erase any personal data we hold about you.
 This does not include any data we are obliged to keep for administrative, legal, or security purposes.